 - Overlap with beginning or of end of term.

 School will NOT authorise a holiday during periods of national tests, i.e. SATs and GCSE examines.

-Parents need to be aware that local authoorities/schools can use warning notices/penalty fines for unauthorised holiday absence.
-In addition to this, parents should be aware that the school's registers are regularly checked by the Educational Welfar Officer and any unauthorised absences will be followed up.
+Parents need to be aware that local authorities/schools can use warning notices/penalty fines for unauthorised holiday absence.
+In addition to this, parents should be aware that the school's registers are regularly checked by the educational welfare officer and any unauthorised absences will be followed up.
 Information regarding penalty fines is available on the Suffolk County Council website - click here for more details.